 It saves you from piecing together all the extra coverages you might need if you don’t have time to do it alone.

 In addition, each tier helps you decide on the cost you are willing to spend on a policy.

 A basic homeowners insurance property protects both your home and the property within it.

 If a fire burns down your home, your basic policy will pay to repair it.

-It also covers medical bills if a guest comes over to your home and is injured, regardless of who’s at fault.
+It also covers medical bills if a guest comes to your home and is injured, regardless of who’s at fault.